mocks-server/website/versioned_docs/version-1.8.0/plugins-adding-plugins.md

     behavior: "foo-behavior"
   }
 };
 ```

-&gt; Note the usage of the `addPlugins` property, not the `plugins` one.
+> Note the usage of the `addPlugins` property, not the `plugins` one.
 This is because the main distribution of the Mocks Server _([@mocks-server/main](https://www.npmjs.com/package/@mocks-server/main))_ already includes some plugins to improve the user experience.
 If you use `plugins` instead of `addPlugins`, you will remove those ones added by default.

 ### Programmatically